-Specifications Formation Width Pavement Width Carriageway Width Shoulders 15-18m 10.00m 7.00m 2 x 1.5m Measurement of the backslope to be decided by the Works Supervisor taking into account the locality.
-Traffic Lanes 3.50m into docount the locality.
-Cross Fall 4% minimum 5% maximum Road Reserve is to be kept clear of all regrowth by means of clearing and or by chemical spraying.
-Batters 1-3 minimum 1-4 maximum Tree canopy to be cut back to vertical at top of backslope.
+3.5m 1.5m ļ 3.m to 4m \ /aries Specifications Formation Width Pavement Width Carriageway Width Shoulders)0m)m Measurement of the backslope to be decided by the Works Supervisor taking Traffic Lanes 3.50 2 x 1.5m 3.50m into account the locality.
+Cross Fall minimu maximı Road Reserve is to be kept clear of all regrowth by means of clearing and or by chemical spraying.
+Batters minimu maximu Tree canopy to be cut back to vertical at top of backslope.
 Shoulders on all bitumen roads need to be graded and chemical sprayed annually.